patilgopal0008/Coffee-Shop-Analysis/README.md

 # Coffee-Shop-Sales-Analysis

+## Aim:
+The aim of this project is to leverage SQL (Structured Query Language) to conduct a comprehensive analysis of the sales data from our coffee shop.
+By exploring and querying the database, we aim to gain valuable insights into various aspects of business

 ## Coffee Shop Sales
 Transaction records for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.